 If the engine does not start after the second attempt, bring the snowthrower to an Authorized Service Dealer for service.

-- C. When the engine starts, disconnect the power cord from the snowthrower and the outlet, and move the choke lever to the middle position. - 5.
+- C. When the engine starts, disconnect the power cord from the snowthrower and the outlet. - 5.
 After warming up the engine, move the choke lever to the Off position.

 Stopping the Engine